 Google My Maps

-I must first shoutout Ben Cantrell (http://bencantrellfish.blogspot.com/) for showing me this amazing program over some fish tacos that were equally amazing.
+I must first shoutout Ben Cantrell (http://bencantrellfish.blogspot.com/) for showing me this amazing feature called “Google My Maps” over some fish tacos that were equally amazing.

-I’ve always marked the locations I fish, what I catch and other details in spreadsheets, but I never tracked exact locations.
-While I could find places a second time, I struggled to share them with others because sometimes “you just had to be there.”
+I’ve always marked the locations I fish, what I catch, and other details in spreadsheets, but I never tracked exact locations beyond the waterbody.
+While I could always find places a second time, I struggled to share them with others because sometimes “you just had to be there.”

-Well, after a conversation with Ben and a lot of work, I came up with this.
+Well, after a conversation with Ben and a lot of subsequent work, I came up with this.

-At the time of writing, my Fishing Map included some 275 points spread across a dozen countries.
-I include places I really want to fish as well as those I have.
+At the time of writing, my Fishing Map included nearly 500 points spread across a dozen countries.
+I include places I really want to fish as well as those I already have fished.

 Creating Your Map